ArthurZey/arthurzey.github.io/_posts/2021-01-01-2020-retrospective.md

 * TOC
 {:toc}

-# End of My Relationship with Adam
+# End of Relationship with Adam

 # Move to Denver